• PEOPLE

 • Dr. Laureon Merrie, Associate UX Researcher, MeasuringU

-• Dr. Jarrod Bock, VAP, Oklahoma State University (formerly Assistant Professor of Psychology at Towson University)
+• Dr. Jarrod Bock, VAP, Oklahoma State University (formerly TT Assistant Professor of Psychology at Towson University)

 • Dr. Ashley Rankin, Research Coordinator (Pre-Award Grants Officer), University of Oregon